Skip to main content

 Using pagination helper

-In the previous examples, we used the requests library to make HTTP requests to the GitHub API and handled pagination manually. dlt has the built-in REST client that simplifies API requests.
-We'll pick the paginate() helper from it for the next example.
+In the previous examples, we used the requests library to make HTTP requests to the GitHub API and handled pagination manually. dlt has a built-in REST client that simplifies API requests.
+We'll use the paginate() helper from it for the next example.
 The paginate function takes a URL and optional parameters (quite similar to requests) and returns a generator that yields pages of data.

 Here's how the updated script looks: